 How to get here and where to stay

-Oxfordshire and the Cotswolds is a fabulous destination year round, but summer is a particularly good time to visit with kids.
-You’ll find plenty going on from truck festivals and music events to beer festivals and foodie events, so check out what’s on and time your visit to take in some of the action.
+Oxfordshire and the Cotswolds is a fabulous destination year round, but half term is a particularly good time to visit with kids.
+You’ll find plenty going on from Autumn Fests and heritage open days this October, so check out what’s on and time your visit to take in some of the action.

-If you want to spin out the holiday feeling, you also have plenty of accommodation choices, to suit every budget.
+If you want to spin out the half term holiday mood, you also have plenty of accommodation choices, to suit every budget.
 Some of the UK’s most luxurious family hotels are at home in Oxfordshire and the Cotswolds, alongside charming B&Bs and good value self-catering options.

-Of course, there are plenty of campsites too.
-Although if kids love a few nights under canvas, but you’re not so keen on the construction and car-load of equipment side of things, try glamping instead: this is the part of the world to discover the quaintness of shepherd’s huts, repurposed as cosy family holiday homes.
+Although if kids love a few nights camping, but you’re not so keen on the construction and car-load of equipment side of things, try glamping instead: this is the part of the world to discover the quaintness of shepherd’s huts, repurposed as cosy family holiday homes.

 Oxfordshire and the Cotswolds couldn’t be easier to reach.
 It’s around two hours by car from London, and an hour and a half from Birmingham and less than three hours from Manchester.
-Will you be making the most of the fun on your doorstep this summer?
+Will you be making the most of the fun on your doorstep this half term?